yivvm/Project-Express-Server-Application/README.md

 ### Review System
 - Users can leave reviews along with a score at http://localhost:3001/review.
+- Users can access to the review with its reviewID.
+- Users can access to the reviews filtered by the score=1, score=2, score=3, score=4, or score=5.
 - Review data is stored in `./data/reviews.js`.

 ### API Endpoints